luigi140/DatingDatabase/README.md

 - *As a user, I should be able to add new profiles.*
 - *As a user, I should be able to remove profiles.*
-- *As a user, I should be able to edit profiles.*
 - *As a user, I should be able to save my work to a file.*
 - *As a user, I should be able to load my work from a file.*